 Aromatherapy for Dummies: Cardamom is an invigorating oil and an aphrodisiac.
 The essential oil may help ease digestive problems, coughs, muscle spasms, and swelling caused by inflammation.

-The Heart of Aromatherapy: Use cardamom for respiratory support, clearing mucous and congestion, reducing swelling, soothing sore muscles and joints, encouraging circulation and warmth, supporting digestion, easing nausea, and feeling confident, energized, and uplifted.
+The Heart of Aromatherapy: Uses of cardamom essential oil include respiratory support, clearing mucous and congestion, reducing swelling, soothing sore muscles and joints, encouraging circulation and warmth, supporting digestion, easing nausea, and feeling confident, energized, and uplifted.

 The Complete Book of Essential Oils and Aromatherapy: Cardamom may help relieve indigestion, flatulence, nausea, gastric migraine, constipation, IBS and some other digestive disorders, muscle cramps and strains, muscle spasm, bronchial congestion, exhaustion, and mental fatigue.
 The oil is strengthening and fortifying.